queryluke/masseffect-5e-data/text/en/traits/solar-dependency.md

 ---
 name: Solar Dependency
 ---
-If you fail to immerse yourself in sunlight for at least 1 hour during a day, you suffer one level of exhaustion at the end of that day.
+In addition to food and water, you must also immerse yourself in a source of UV radiation for at least 1 hour per day.
+If you do not, you automatically suffer one level of exhaustion at the end of that day.